qupath/qupath-docs/docs/deep/gpu.md

 For more info, see the [conda docs here](https://docs.conda.io).

 [Mamba](https://mamba.readthedocs.io) is a tool that allows you to create and manage conda environments.
-It has the advantage of generally being a lot faster than conda when trying to figure out which versions of packages are compatible with one another.
+It is *mostly* interchangeable with conda, but conda defaults to using the anaconda repository, which has a slightly more restrictive license than mamba's default channels.

 In this example, I'll use `mamba` installed on Windows using [the installation instructions here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
 These specify installing the *Miniforge* distribution... but it's not really necessary to remember all the different terms and distributions.